OpenImageDebugger/OpenImageDebugger/README.md

 correctly configured to use GDB 7.10.
 On QtCreator, go to `Tools`->`Options`->`Build & Run`->`Debuggers` and make sure that the configured path references a compatible GDB version.

+## Features for the Future & Known issues

+* Automatically add the buffers that were being visualized in the previous session
+* Update internal variable list everytime the current stack location changes after a breakpoint is hit
+* Buffers are currently exported preserving the auto-contrast settings; they should not preserve auto-contrast (when saving in octave format) or only do it if auto-contrast is enabled (png)